freitz85/PBWifiModem/docs/pin-mapping.md

-This is a list of pin mappings so that you can make your own custom cables to adapt TheOldNet.com WIFI Modem to your system!
+This is a list of pin mappings so that you can make your own custom cables to adapt TheOldNet WIFI Modem to your system!

 ### Macintosh - Mini Din 8